DanielRossi1/AutoDock/README.md

  - ROS Noetic automatic installation within Dockerfile
  - Pre-configured containers for: Raspbery Pi, NVIDIA Jetson Orin Nano, NVIDIA Jetson Nano
  - Automatic device detection for container build an run
+ - Microphone and speakers
+ - Videocameras

+ You can find more information on how to add these solutions in your Dockerfile in `docs/CUSTOMIZATION.md`.

 ## License 📜